What is DACA(Deferred Action for Childhood Arrivals)?

 In January 2021, President Joe Biden issued an executive order, returning the program to its original form.

-In July 2021, a federal judge in Texas once again barred new applications from being approved.
-The DHS will continue to accept the applications but will not approve any.
-However, the Biden administration is appealing the ruling.
+In July 2021, a federal judge Andrew S. Hanen in Texas once again barred new applications from being approved.
+The DHS will continue to accept the applications but will not approve any., The Biden administration appealed the ruling.
 Should it be overturned, those applications could then be approved.

 Proposed Rule Change